gjwo/SocketControl/README.md

 # SocketControl
-Java project for controlling EnerGenie sockets from a Raspberry Pi
+Java project for controlling Energenie sockets from a Raspberry Pi